I'm a Celebrity...Get Me Out of Here!: Filming location

-The Australian series is usually filmed in Blyde River Canyon near Hoedspruit and Kruger National Park, in South Africa.
+The Australian series is usually filmed on a site near the Blyde River Canyon, which forms part of a nature reserve, in the Mpumalanga province of South Africa.
+The jungle camp and TV studios, which were also used later by the British, French and German versions, are based in Swadini Nature Reserve.
+The main filming site is close to Swadini, A Forever Resort and is located just off a waterfall trail which is accessed from a public road, where a temporary production base is housed, that continues down to the visitor information centre and observation deck for the Blyderivierpoort Dam.
+Between series the camp, trial sets and production facilities are almost entirely dismantled and removed from the site.
+The camp and trial areas are dressed with thousands of plants which are grown in bags with drip irrigation so they survive the weather conditions.
+Triosphere, a production company based in the country, assists in filming the series by providing local crew members.
 The seventh season, however, was pre-recorded in Australia during late 2020 at the site used by the British and German versions since 2003.
 On 18 October 2021, it was announced by RTL that the German version would now be filmed at the same location in South Africa instead of its usual home in Australia, taking the filming slot previously occupied by the Australian version.
-In September 2022, it was confirmed that ITV would pre-record a special "All-Stars" series in South Africa, featuring former campmates and scheduled to air in 2023.
+In September 2022, it was confirmed that ITV would pre-record a special "all-stars" spin-off series in South Africa, featuring former campmates and scheduled to air in 2023.
+To mark the show's 20th anniversary in the country, the German broadcaster launched their own all-stars version which was filmed in South Africa and broadcast in late summer 2024.

+The Danish, Hungarian and Romanian versions were filmed at a different location in South Africa.
 Other versions of the show have been filmed in Argentina, Brazil, Colombia, Costa Rica, the Dominican Republic, Suriname, Indonesia and Malaysia.

+In May 2026, media outlets began to report that ITV were planning a new spin-off series to mark the show's 25th anniversary.